LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    :mailheader:`Content-Length` headers.

-   The first parameter ("data") can be any object that supports `trait_each_sub`.
-This includes objects such as string, bytes and file.
+   The first parameter ("data") can be any object that supports :trait:`trait_each_sub`.
+This includes objects such as string, bytes, and file.
 The second parameter ("name") is optional, but if given it will trigger the addition of a "filename=" element to the :mailheader:`Content-Disposition` header.
 This controls the file name that the user agent will use to save a downloaded file.

    The subsequent keyword parameters control the following: